Parents – are you sitting down with your nanny on an annual or quarterly basis to compare notes on how the relationship is going?

 #7: Include a copy of the updated contract terms you’d like to offer your nanny in the email.

-I hope the information in this video helps you to successfully navigate the annual review with your nanny.
-Next week, I’ll be covering the annual review from the nanny’s standpoint.
+We hope this information helps you to successfully navigate the annual review with your nanny.